The Daughter of Dr. Jekyll: Plot

 Merchant serves breakfast the next morning, complaining that Maggie and Jacob are late for work.
 Jacob then appears, carrying Maggie's body.
 She was killed on her way home last night, according to Jacob, by a werewolf.
 That night, the night of the full moon, Lomas doses Janet with brandy- and drug-laced milk before she goes to bed.
-Janet has second, longer nightmare, in which the monster-woman kills Lucy (Reita Green) in the woods, while leaving the young man (Marcel Page) she's with unharmed.
+Janet has second, longer nightmare, in which the monster-woman kills Lucy in the woods, while leaving the young man she is with unharmed.
 Janet awakens and again finds blood on herself.

-In the morning, Jacob glares accusingly at Janet as he says, "We've found Lucy.
+In the morning, Jacob glares accusingly at Janet as he says, "We have found Lucy.
 With her throat torn out.
 Torn out by her!"
 Merchant resigns, too afraid to stay in the manor house any longer.
 Janet is by now in deep distress.
-She begs George to lock her up or put her "in a nuthouse," then hysterically cries, "If you love me, please kill me," threatening that if he won't, she will.
+She begs George to lock her up or put her "in a nuthouse," then hysterically cries, "If you love me, please kill me," threatening that if he will not, she will.
 George puts her back to bed, but she slips away.
 As they search for her, Lomas dismisses George's worries about Janet killing herself, saying that most suicide threats are "just talk."
 They find Janet at the family crypt, Jacob sitting nearby sharpening a wooden stake.

 Lomas hypnotizes Janet again and leads her back to the crypt.
 George follows, unseen, unheard.
-Lomas tells Janet that she'll kill another woman that night and then hang herself over her father's tomb in regret.
+Lomas tells Janet that she will kill another woman that night and then hang herself over her father's tomb in regret.
 As George watches, Lomas transforms into a werewolf.
-They fight, the werewolf knocks George unconscious, then goes to the village and kills a woman (Marjorie Stapp) as she dresses.
+They fight, the werewolf knocks George unconscious, then goes to the village and kills a woman as she dresses.

 Armed village men shoot the werewolf and chase it toward the crypt.
-George rouses Janet from her trance and explains that Lomas is the werewolf, not her, and that he's framing Janet, just as he framed her father, because he wants the estate for himself.
+George rouses Janet from her trance and explains that Lomas is the werewolf, not her, and that he is framing Janet, just as he framed her father, because he wants the estate for himself.
 While the wounded werewolf and George fight in the crypt, Jacob skewers the werewolf with the wooden stake.
 The werewolf reverts to Lomas as it dies.